 By Ozair Islam*

-*Ozair Islam is a freelance writer and columnist.
+*Ozair Islam is a human rights activist and an NGO worker.
 He can be reached at [email protected]